1. DEBT RELIEF

 You want a debt relief company that knows what it's doing and has a strong reputation for doing it well.
 Look into the company's history to see how much experience it actually has dealing with your situation.

 You can check with business organizations, like the Better Business Bureau (BBB), to see the company's ranking and history of complaints.
-Checking a company's status with applicable certification and accreditation boards, as well as its membership in respected industry organizations, can also give you an idea of the company's reputation.
+Checking a company's status with applicable certification and accreditation boards, as well as its membership in respected industry organizations (such as the American Association for Debt Resolution and the International Association of Professional Debt Arbitrators), can also give you an idea of the company's reputation.

 Customer service and communication